-Due to a chance for rain on Thursday and several resident requests to use our backup date, the City of New Albany has made the decision to move Trick or Treat to Sunday, October 31 from 4-6 p.m.
+Due to a chance for rain on the originally scheduled date of Thursday, October 28, and several resident requests to use our backup date, the City of New Albany has made the decision to move Trick or Treat to Sunday, October 31 from 4-6 p.m.
 While the weather forecast could change between now and Sunday, moving the event to Halloween appears to be the better option at this point.
 Sunday’s event will take place rain or shine.

 The Centers for Disease Control and Prevention has given a green light for trick or treating this Halloween.
 CDC Director Rochelle Walensky told CBS News, “I wouldn’t necessarily go to a crowded Halloween party, but I think we should be able to let our kids go trick-or-treating in small groups.”